Giacomo Zappacosta: Barletta

 In January 2011 he left for Barletta.
 Despite only played 7 times in the second half of season, Barletta excised the option to sign Zappacosta in another co-ownership deal on 27 May, for a peppercorn fee of €250.
 In June 2012 Pescara gave up the remain 50% registration rights for free.

 In the summer of 2012, he joined Lega Pro Prima Divisione side Lecce in temporary deal following their relegation from the Serie A and subsequent expulsion from the Serie B. On 2 June 2013 he had an anterior cruciate ligament injury during the promotion playoffs against Virtus Entella.

 On 28 August 2013 he was released from his contract.

 L'Aquila & Catanzaro

 In summer 2014 he was signed by L'Aquila.
 On 21 January 2015 he was signed by Catanzaro.

 Martina & Lupa Roma

-He played at Martina and Lupa Roma.
+He played at Martina Franca and Lupa Roma.

 Lumezzane

 Zappacosta joined Lumezzane on 14 January 2017 with Francesco Rapisarda moved to opposite direction.